ig3/srf/README.md

 Eliminate the correct factor.

-Add adjustment of interval and due date of learning and mature cards, according to the difference between percent correct and percentCorrectTarget.
+Add adjustment of interval and due date of learning and mature cards, according to the difference between Percent Correct and percentCorrectTarget.

 Tune down the ease weights.